zishanmd120/teebay-mobile/documentation.md

-## Teebay Doc

 1. Authentication – Login & Signup
+   Approach:

-✔️ Approach: Implemented using Flutter and GetX for state management.
+Built using Flutter and GetX for state management.

-API calls made using http.
+API calls handled via the http package.

-Basic auth token is saved in SharedPreferences after successful login.
+After successful login, the basic auth token is saved in SharedPreferences.

-Login & Signup includes form validation and API error handling.
+Input validations include:

+Email format validation

+Password: must be 6 digits minimum

+Name field cannot be empty

+Password and Confirm Password must match

+Validation is handled via TextFormField validators.

+API is only triggered if all fields are validated.

+Dynamic error handling for API responses (supports both Map and List error formats).

 Corner Cases Handled:

-Network failures and incorrect credentials show proper user-facing messages.
+Displays user-friendly error messages for network issues and invalid credentials.

-Prevented multiple login taps with loading state.
+Prevents multiple login attempts using a loading state.

-Password confirmation mismatch handled with client-side validation.
+Client-side password confirmation check prevents unnecessary API calls.

 2. All Products List Page
+   Approach:

-✔️ Approach: Used ListView.builder to show product listings.
+Uses ListView.builder to render the product list.

-Data is fetched from the backend for all users.
+Data is fetched from the backend and shows all users' products.
-User can see their own & others products and buy / rent products.

-Corner Cases Handled:
-Users own products can not buy / rent.

-3. Transaction
-✔️ Approach:Implemented using TabBar and TabBarView to show:
-Bought products
-Sold products
-Borrowed items
-Lent items
-Each tab loads its respective data list via API.
+Users can view, buy, or rent products except their own.

 Corner Cases:
-Used Obx with loading indicators for each list independently. build() API call inside item widgets.

-4. My Products List Page
-✔️ Approach:This page shows products listed by the current user (both for sale and rent).
-Fetches product list on init, and uses Obx to update UI dynamically.
-User can update their data.

-5. Product Buy / Rent Page
-✔️ Approach: Product details shown after user taps a card.
-Separate actions for Buy and Rent.
-Order confirmation dialogs and transaction creation APIs integrated.
+Products created by the logged-in user do not show Buy/Rent buttons.

+Logic checks if sellerId == currentUserId.

+3. Add Product
+   Approach:

+Allows users to upload products with images and details.

+Form submission triggers an API call.

 Corner Cases:

+Errors are shown via toast messages, helping users identify what went wrong.

+4. Transactions
+   Approach:

+Tab-based UI using TabBar and TabBarView.

+Shows:

+Bought Products

+Sold Products

+Borrowed Items

+Lent Items

+Two APIs used:

+One for transactions

+One for rentals

+Filtering based on sellerId / buyerId to ensure users see only their relevant data.

+Corner Cases:

+Independent loading states using Obx for each tab.

+build() method in item widgets includes API calls with safeguards.

+5. My Products List Page
+   Approach:

+Displays products listed by the current user (both for sale and rent).

+Data is fetched during initState() and updated dynamically using Obx.

+Allows product updates directly from this screen.

+6. Product Buy / Rent Page
+   Approach:

+Tapping a product card navigates to this page with full product details.

+Users can choose to Buy or Rent the item.

+Order confirmation dialogs appear before triggering the transaction API.

+On successful transaction:

+A notification is displayed.

+Tapping it navigates to the relevant page.

+Corner Cases:

-Prevented double taps on Buy/Rent buttons.
+Prevents double taps on Buy/Rent buttons using button state or debounce.

-Managed navigation stack cleanly post-purchase.
+Handles navigation cleanup post-transaction to avoid stack issues.

+7. Token & User ID Storage
+   User ID and auth token are saved in SharedPreferences.

+Used for authenticated API calls across the app.